 Some women may find these awkward if they have not used them before.
-They are well lubricated, so vaginal dryness should not be a problem
+They are well lubricated, so vaginal dryness should not be a problem.

-The diaphragm and cap
+The diaphragm and cervical cap

 Combined hormonal methods

-The pill has several advantages for women in this age group as it will regulate periods, may help to maintain bone mineral density (which is reduced after the menopause), may reduce blood loss and period pains and may also relieve some troublesome menopausal symptoms such as hot flushes and night sweats.
+Combined hormonal contraception has several advantages for women in this age group as it will regulate periods, may help to maintain bone mineral density (which is reduced after the menopause), may reduce blood loss and period pains and may also relieve some troublesome menopausal symptoms such as hot flushes and night sweats.